Toyota Prius Plug-In (2016-2022) interior, dashboard & comfort

 Our pick of the line-up, Business Edition Plus, gets plenty of standard kit, which is why we wouldn’t spend the extra to upgrade to the Excel model.
 This is effectively the entry-level model in the range, but take this with a pinch of salt as you get lots of standard features.
 The list of kit includes keyless operation, a seven-inch touchscreen with sat-nav, DAB, Bluetooth and wireless phone charging.
 The safety tech is strong too, as collision warning with autonomous braking and adaptive cruise is part of Toyota’s Safety Sense package.

 Upgrading to Excel adds a more powerful 10-speaker JBL stereo, front and rear parking sensors with park assist and heated and cooled seats.
-However, the £2,700 price walk-up seems quite steep given Business Edition Plus gets everything you’d realistically want.
 The Prius Plug-In Business Edition Plus was originally available with a solar roof panel for improved efficiency, however that option was dropped back in 2019.

 Infotainment, apps & sat nav